Safari Day 1,

 Safari Day 2,

 Wake up calls with tea and coffee, breakfast is served anytime from early hours.
-After breakfast we drive for about twenty minutes to Arusha National park gate.
-Here the horses will be waiting, ready to be mounted and shortly after we will ride into one of the most beautiful parks in East Africa.
+After breakfast the drive is about thirty minutes to Arusha National Park gate.
+Here the horses will be waiting, ready to be mounted and shortly after you ride into one of the most beautiful parks in East Africa.
 Here the vegetation will change dramatically, from open grassland to rainforest.
-With good chances of seeing elephants, buffaloes, all your plains game, leopards and rare species such as Suni, Red Duiker, the magnificent Hartlaub's turaco and so much more.
+With good chances of seeing, buffaloes, giraffes, all your plains game, elephants and leopards are present however harder to spot along with rare species such as Suni, Red Duiker, the magnificent Hartlaub's turaco, colobus monkey and the endless bird life.